Top

 Their Head of Design, Adrian van Hooydonk, has said that they are "experimenting with it in design; for instance in wheel design … You can set a few parameters – like, you want a five spoke wheel, it should only weigh this much, it should be a 20-inch rim – and then the computer begins to generate ideas for you."

-However, before you start questioning if it's the end of human civilization as we know it, with all automotive designers the world over about to be given their collective P45, van Hooydonk has very much stressed that a human will always be at the helm to guide the process, adding: "you need to be the art director.
+However, before you start questioning if it's the end of human civilisation as we know it, with all automotive designers the world over about to be given their collective P45, van Hooydonk has very much stressed that a human will always be at the helm to guide the process, adding: "you need to be the art director.
 You need to pick.
 You still have to guide the process – it's not like the computer can completely invent things, but it can combine various parameters into a proposal much quicker than a human being."

 Furthermore, van Hooydonk has said that whilst they have tried out AI on complete car design, it was a bit like the automotive equivalent of ChatGPT: potentially brilliant when first seen on screen, but not so brilliant in reality.
 Partly because said AI generated designs are relying on multiple other images already in existence online - hence why oftentimes, it can end up all looking a bit Fiat Multipla.